Digital-Scholarship-NUS-Libraries/biodiversitystories/Red-eared slider/README.md

        description="Accessed through the Independent (https://www.independent.co.uk/asia/east-asia/hong-kong-turtles-mercy-release-b1846808.html)"
        attribution="REUTERS">

-## Competition with native species
+## Competition with Native Species

 With the red-eared sliders, this presents an even more pressing issue as they are an invasive species.
 Their “omnivorous diet and ability to survive in a wide range of freshwater habitats make them a significant threat to [Singapore’s] native aquatic biodiversity”.[^14] They have adapted well to tropical climates and populate more rapidly than native turtle species such as the Malayan Box Turtle.
 A female red-eared slider “can produce up to a dozen eggs twice a year, and out-breeds the Malayan box turtle, for example, which puts out only two eggs each time”.[^15] However, it is unclear whether the high population of sliders in Singapore reservoirs and ponds is actually due to their breeding in nature or their continuous releases.
 In fact, “there appears to be little evidence that this species has successfully bred in the wild in Singapore: egg-laying behavior has been witnessed, but hatchlings are rarely seen” and “it may be the case that eggs and hatchlings fall prey to predators, such as the Malayan Water Monitor”.[^16] A preliminary, semi-quantitative survey conducted in 2004 at 29 localities around Singapore found that “slider densities were highest in areas with relatively high human activity” and “in general low to very low numbers were found in inaccessible areas, despite some areas having relatively large water bodies”.[^17] These results and “the continued high import densities and abundances strongly suggest that the release of this species is a dominant factor”.[^18]
 <param ve-image